 Why do you need help?

-Sometimes things can seem overwhelming, and you can feel you can’t cope.
+Sometimes things can seem overwhelming, and it can feel like you can’t cope.
 You may simply just be having a bad day, or you may have an ongoing mental health problem that needs support.
 The important thing is not to try to cope on your own.

 What's stopping you asking for help?